Best Ways to Prevent Tarp Billowing and Flapping in the Wind!

 Ways to Prevent Trap Billowing and Flapping

-1. Tight the Load with Tarp from the Front
+1. Tighten the Load with Tarp from the Front

-Physics and common sense dictate that air flows across a load from front to back.
-Therefore, common sense also dictates that tarps should be getting the most attention at the front of the load.
-Veteran truckers who tarp well will tell you that the front of the load is key.
+Air flows across a load from front to back.
+Therefore, tarps should be getting the most attention at the front of the load.
+Veteran truckers will tell you that the front of the load is key.

 The most important thing for preventing billowing is to make sure the tarp at the front is as flat and tight as possible.
 If you do not give the air a clear path under the front of the tarp, you will reduce the likelihood of billowing across its entire surface.
 So think tight and flat.